-Brad Jones, aka The Cinema Snob, has been described as having the voice of a young Jack Nicholson, but is actually a pretty short guy.
+Brad Jones has been described as having the voice of a young Jack Nicholson, but is actually a pretty short guy.
 This is especially obvious whenever he does crossovers with his fellow Channel Awesome contributors, most of whom are taller than him (sometimes by a lot).

 Willem Dafoe does not look like he should have such a deep voice.

 Ironically, Harvey Fiersteindoes look like a man who'd have a deep voice - but because he's openly Camp Gay, his voice can still take people by surprise.
 Add to that the fact that his voice is unnaturally deep, since he has a throaty growl that belongs to either a long-time smoker of someone who's gargled broken glass.

 Looking at Tom Baker, you wouldn't expect such a deep voice; his strange-looking face notwithstanding you would think that Fourth Doctor would sound zanier given his outfit.
 He also has a rather odd accent that is mostly Ah Pea but with incongruous Scouse elements ("'Ere's to Gallifrrrrrreeee.").
 Somehow the overall effect is surprisingly pleasant.